nf-s/UTAS_SaaS/README.md

           "credential": ""
       }

+**osTenantName**
+Is the NectarCloud Project Name (`OS_PROJECT_NAME` in the OpenStack RC File)

+**Credentials**
+Settings -> Reset Password

 Then rename file to `nectarcloud_config.json`

 ### NectarCloud Configuration (in JCloudsNova.java)
+NectarCloud Keypair name
+DEFAULT_KEYPAIR_NAME = "KIT318";

+**Security Group**
+The security group must have inbound TCP traffic allowed for the post specified for the Master REST API (in *Set Hostname/Port of Master*).
+As this port is used for the Java Socket server running on the Worker node.

+*Example Security Group*

+    Egress	IPv6	Any	Any	        ::/0
+    Egress	IPv4	Any	Any	        0.0.0.0/0
+    Ingress	IPv4	TCP	22 (SSH)	0.0.0.0/0
+    Ingress	IPv4	TCP	80 (HTTP)	0.0.0.0/0
+    Ingress	IPv4	TCP	443 (HTTPS) 0.0.0.0/0
+    Ingress	IPv4	TCP	8081	    0.0.0.0/0
+    Ingress	IPv4	TCP	8443	    0.0.0.0/0

+DEFAULT_SECURITY_GROUPS_NAME = "saas";

 Default Image ID used when creating new instances
 `DEFAULT_IMAGE_ID = "210b3c59-3238-4abf-9447-dffbcca5cd1b";`